April The Giraffe: Cam Still Rolling As Labor Explained By AAP Owner

 A post shared by Animal Adventure Park (@animaladventurepark) on

 In an effort to hide vulnerability to perceived predators, April will conceal the signs of her labor for as long as she possibly can.
-Early labor can last for days, and the thousands of individuals who are watching April on the live cam may not even realize she is in active labor until her calf’s hooves begin to show.
+Early labor can last for days, and the thousands of individuals who are watching April on the live cam may not even realize she is in active labor until her clave’s hooves begin to show.
 Once active labor begins, the birth can take as little as 30 minutes.

 The Animal Adventure Park has reassured live cam spectators that the birth of April the giraffe’s calf will be filmed live, but when that will be is still unknown and likely to be a surprise.
 The zoo’s owners admitted that the original timeline and due date for April’s calf were definitely wrong, and encouraged those keeping an eye on the cam to be patient.
 Active labor should begin very soon.